kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 - Add a `matchCELExpressions` field to `core/v1.NodeSelectorTerm` that accepts CEL expressions for node selection, affecting Pod NodeAffinity and PersistentVolume NodeAffinity.
 - Add an `expression` field to `core/v1.Toleration` that accepts CEL expressions for taint matching.
-- Provide built-in CEL functions for common scheduling use cases, including semantic version comparison (e.g., `semver.compare(node.labels['version'], '>=1.28.0')`).
+- Provide builtin CEL functions for common scheduling use cases, including functions supported by Kubernetes CEL.
 - Ensure CEL expressions are validated at admission time for syntax correctness, type safety, and cost limits.
-- Maintain backward compatibility—existing scheduling configurations continue to work unchanged.
 - Gate the feature behind `TaintTolerationNodeAffinityCEL` feature flag, disabled by default in Alpha.

 ### Non-Goals

-- Replacing existing NodeAffinity operators (`In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`).
-The existing `matchExpressions` and `matchFields` remain fully supported.
+- Replacing existing NodeAffinity `matchExpressions` or `matchFields`.
-- Replacing existing Toleration operators (`Equal`, `Exists`).
-The existing operator-based tolerations remain fully supported.
+- Replacing existing Toleration fields.
-- Providing CEL support for inter-pod affinity/anti-affinity (this may be considered in a future KEP).
+- Providing CEL support for inter-pod affinity/anti-affinity.
-- Providing CEL support for the `nodeSelector` field in PodSpec (only NodeAffinity is in scope).
-- Providing CEL support for Dynamic Resource Allocation (DRA) NodeSelectors (this may be considered in a future KEP).

 ## Proposal